Accenture/mercury/guides/CHAPTER-6.md

 The above creates a websocket service at the URL "/ws/hello" server endpoint.

-Please review the example code in the WsEchoDemo class in the rest-spring-example project for details.
+Please review the example code in the WsEchoDemo class in the rest-spring-2-example project for details.

 If you want to use Spring Boot's Tomcat websocket server, you can disable the non-blocking websocket server feature by removing the `websocket.server.port` configuration and any websocket service classes with the `WebSocketService`